 A bridge (pictured above) with clerestory windows on one side and a wall of glass on the other connects the master suite to the guest suite and creates a perfect vantage point for panoramic views of the ocean.

-“The couple wants something very modern but that works for Sequim and doesn’t feel out of place,” Sakshi said.
+“The couple want something very modern but that works for Sequim and doesn’t feel out of place,” Sakshi said.
 “The inside will be very modern and minimalist.
 The ceilings are bleached pine with glulam beams, and the floors are polished concrete with radiant heat throughout.
 The entire house is clad in clear cedar stained black.
 The house in its materiality is very local, but in its aesthetic is very modern.”

-A bamboo lightwell on the stairs, double-height spaces and skylights will flood the interior with natural light.
+A bamboo lightwell on the stairs, double-height spaces, and skylights will flood the interior with natural light.

-As the design phase draws to a close, the couple is actively considering bids from three local builders.
+As the design phase draws to a close, the couple are actively considering bids from three local builders.
 They are excited to take this project to the next stage and turn their dream home into a living reality.